 - Party-appointed arbitrator in an NAI arbitration regarding an offshore construction dispute, with Dutch curial and substantive law

-- Chair of an LCIA reference (appointed by the party-appointed arbitrators) with Dutch substantive and English curial law (settled during the main hearing following several interlocutory rulings, principally on disclosure)
+- Chair of an LCIA reference (appointed by the party-appointed arbitrators) arising out of a hotel management contract, with Dutch substantive and English curial law (settled during the main hearing following several interlocutory rulings, principally on disclosure)

 - Chair of an LCIA reference arising out of coal-supply contracts and giving rise to issue of Swiss procedural law (proceeded to substantive and costs awards)